-From Liberia: If you have a car it’s about a 3-hour drive to La Fortuna from the Liberia airport.
-This is a relatively straight forward drive on well-maintained roads.
-If you don’t have a car, there are many shuttle companies.
-The cost of a one-way ticket per person is around $54.
-There are also private transfers available.
+From Liberia: If you have a car, it’s about a 3-hour drive to La Fortuna from the Liberia airport.
+This is a relatively straightforward drive on well-maintained roads.
+If you don’t have a car, you can book a shuttle transfer.

 Getting to La Fortuna from Liberia via public bus is possible, but it involves several transfers.
-You need to first take a bus to Canas, then Tilaran and then to La Fortuna.
+First, you need to take a bus to Canas, then Tilaran, and then to La Fortuna.

-From San Jose: It’s about a three and a half-hour drive from San Jose to La Fortuna, and the drive is beautiful!
-If you don’t have a car, there are many shared shuttles available which should cost around $54, or you can hire a private shuttle.
+From San Jose: It’s about a three-and-a-half-hour drive from San Jose to La Fortuna, and the drive is beautiful.
+If you don’t have a car, many shared shuttles are available, which should cost around $54, or you can book a private shuttle.

-Public transport from San Jose is easier then Liberia.
+Public transport from San Jose is more accessible than from Liberia.
 There are direct public buses which should cost around $5 and take about five to six hours.

-Flying: La Fortuna also has its own airport with daily flights from the capital city, San José, as well as from Quepos.
-Search on SkyScanner to find the best flight deals.
+Flying: La Fortuna also has an airport with daily flights from the capital city, San José, and Quepos.

 Where to stay in La Fortuna

 Since La Fortuna is a popular spot for tourists, there’s no shortage of places to stay for any budget.
-Many of the hotels and resorts even have their own hot springs as part of the facilities!
+If you stay at one of the hotels and springs resorts, you’ll get to use the hot springs.

 Budget: Selina is a popular chain of hostels across Costa Rica geared towards digital nomads (they all have co-working spaces)!
-The Selina in La Fortuna is in a great location, right in the center of town minutes away from many restaurants and shops.
-I recommend Soda Viquez which is just around the corner, they sell delicious and affordable food!
+The Selina in La Fortuna is in a great location, right in the center of town, minutes away from many restaurants and shops.

-Selina also has its own on-site restaurant and bar next to a tranquil river, which is perfect for relaxing.
+Selina also has an on-site restaurant and bar next to a tranquil river.
 Plus a pool!
-They have a range of accommodation options including dorms, privates, and these unique tee pees.
+They have a range of accommodation options, including dorms, privates, and these unique teepees.

 Another great hostel that I stayed in during my first time in La Fortuna was Arenal Backpackers Resort.
 They have a large pool and social atmosphere where it’s easy to meet other backpackers.

-Mid-range: Hotel Monte Real is a great option for couples or friends looking for something more quiet than a hostel.
-This hotel borders a river and has its own forest and frog garden, along with an outdoor swimming pool.
+Mid-range: Hotel Monte Real is an excellent option for couples or friends looking for something quieter than a hostel.
+It borders a river and has its own forest and frog garden, along with an outdoor swimming pool.

-Luxury: If you stay at Tabacon Thermal Resort & Spa, one of the most luxurious hot springs in La Fortuna, you’ll have access to the pools anytime you want.
-With some of the highest-rated reviews of any hotel in La Fortuna, you won’t be disappointed with a stay at Tabacon.
+Luxury: Tabacon Thermal Resort & Spa is one of the most luxurious hot spring resorts in La Fortuna.
+With some of the highest-rated reviews of any hotel in La Fortuna, you won’t be disappointed with a stay here.

 Where to go after La Fortuna

 If you’re looking for more adventure and hiking, then head over to the cloud forest of Monteverde.
-It’s relatively close to La Fortuna, and you can get there quickly via a boat taxi.
-If you’re craving more sun and ocean, then to Costa Rica’s Pacific Coast.
-Tamarindo (on the Nicoya Peninsula) is about four hours away, while Manual Antonio will take five to six hours.
+It’s relatively close, and you can get there quickly via a boat taxi.

 For more information on planning your trip to Costa Rica, check out my ultimate guide to backpacking Costa Rica.

 I hope you found this post helpful in planning your trip to La Fortuna.
-If you have any questions about things to do in La Fortuna or Costa Rica in general, let me know in the comments below!
+If you have any questions about La Fortuna or Costa Rica in general, let me know in the comments below!